-Fitch is established in the EEA and registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation").
+Fitch and Moody's are established in the EEA and registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation").

 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.